-To ensure that the documentation is readable and has a similar style througout we have a few rules to follow.
+To ensure that the documentation is readable and has a similar style throughout we have a few rules to follow.
 These rules are set up with an automatic style linter called Vale.
-Additionally we have a Github bot that will check PRs for broken rules and advise you what to change.
+Additionally we have a GitHub bot that will check PRs for broken rules and advise you what to change.

 Current style rules

 This rule will give a warning if you end headings with either of these punctuation symbols:

 Use of Hyperbole

 This rule will give a warning if you use either of these words in your text:

 This rule will give an error if you have a list that starts with uncapitalized words.

 This rule will give an error if you have a sentence with more than 40 words.
 The number of words may change in the future, generally 20-25 is the recommended amount per sentence in documentation.
 This is to improve readability.